ProximoSrl/ProximoSrl.github.io/_posts/2014-10-06-Ubiquitous-language.md

 [Evenstorming](http://ziobrando.blogspot.it/2013/11/introducing-event-storming.html)
 process (..more on [slideshare](http://www.slideshare.net/andreabalducci/alam-aeki-guida-illustrata-alla-modellazione-di-un-dominio-con-event-sourcing-event-storming)).

-## ...and Behavior.
+## ...and Behaviour.
-As expected when we found that the same term is used by the people in the organization with different meanings we have probably saved many hours of work;
+As expected, when we found that the same term is used by the people in the organization with different meanings we have probably saved many hours of work;
 I ask the users to write down on a wide blank post-it the meaning of every single term as soon as it materialize in any command / event / readmodel post-it.

-The discussion start and lead us very quickly to domain discovery down at the rainbow's end!
+The discussion starts and leads us very quickly to domain discovery down at the rainbow's end!

 Yes, that's the fastest way to get to the "Pot of Gold":
 **term => meaning => use cases => behavior**.

-Stay tuned for the next post, I'll tell you how Ubiquitous Language helped us to discover behavior and model the "Document" aggregate in our DMS.
+Stay tuned for the next post, I'll tell you how Ubiquitous Language helped us to discover behaviour and model the "Document" aggregate in our DMS.

 *(spoiler: it's not a single Aggregate root)*